CES 2018: Eureka Park Wraps Up CES

 Cauldryn Multipurpose Travel Mug -- If you’ve ever thought to yourself, “this travel mug is fine, but it can’t make margaritas,” Cauldryn has you covered.
 The Cauldryn V2 🎁 series is an insulated 16-ounce travel mug that takes various accessories, including a blender, coffee percolator, or battery to keep your beverage at a precise temperature.
 Or you can recharge your phone with your coffee, which has to be the first time that sentence has been written.
 A digital readout and blinking lights communicate what’s going on inside the mug.
 The Cauldryn V2 series will be available late this year, ranging from $130 to $150 depending on which accessories you buy with the mug.
 Additional accessories range from $15 to $30, and Cauldryn expects to have more by the time it ships.
 Until then, you can make do with the $140 Cauldryn V1, which is a water heater/battery/AC adapter without the modular functionality for the additional units.

 Bonaverde Coffee Maker -- Speaking of coffee, Bonaverde claims its Berlin coffee maker can make you a better cup, because it starts with green coffee beans, roasts them, grinds them, and serves you a pot of coffee in 15–20 minutes.
 In theory, this allows you to buy unroasted beans and keep them forever, because they don’t start to go stale until after they’re roasted.
 Supply your own, or buy Bonaverde’s RFID-equipped bags for $1–$2 each, which will instruct the Berlin on the correct way to treat the beans.
-The booth representative said the bags would provide 5–7 pots of coffee, but note that they think a “pot” is 40 ounces, and that tktktktk’s “five cups of coffee,” whereas I think of 40 ounces as “a single serving.”
+The booth representative said the bags would provide 5–7 pots of coffee, but note that the Europeans think a “pot” is 40 ounces, and that’s “five cups of coffee,” whereas I think of 40 ounces as “a single serving.”
 I tried a sample, and it tasted like a decent cup of coffee, but nothing to make me rapturous.
 Then again, most connoisseurs think my Starbucks habit has strip-mined my taste buds. $799, available now.

 VR Timetravel Augmented Tours -- In the category of “really interesting AR examples,” there’s VR Timetravel from Digital Devotion Group.
 You know those tour buses that take you around major cities to tourist spots that are littered with souvenir kiosks?
-VR Timetravel is designed for people on those buses; you still go places, but at any time you can put on the helmet, and how the things you’re looking at appeared centuries ago.
+VR Timetravel is designed for people on those buses; you still go places, but at any time you can put on the helmet, and see how the things you’re looking at appeared centuries ago.
 Currently on trial in sections of Luxembourg, the company’s hometown.
 If this ever makes it to the States, I’d tour Philadelphia and Washington wearing it in a heartbeat.

 Lightyear One Solar-Powered Electric Car -- Verging into “I’ll believe it when I see it” territory is the Lightyear One, an electric car that claims to recharge from a solar panel roof.
 This doesn’t fit with what I’ve heard about how much power you can generate with that kind of square footage, but Lightyear claims you can go months without charging the battery.
 Details are nearly entirely lacking, but Lightyear was founded by five alumni from Solar Team Eindhoven, a student team that won the practicality judging in Cruiser Class in the 2017 Bridgestone World Solar Challenge, while completing a 3000 kilometer course from Darwin to Adelaide.
 So they know what they’re doing, at least in the prototype world.
 Lightyear expects to produce the first 10 cars in 2019 for €119,000 and suggests that they’ll build another 100 cars in 2020.
 Based on the Blade Runner-esque deep shadows of the photography, they’re probably none too clear on the final look of the car.

-Unistellar eVscope Augmented Telescope -- I was psyched about the Unistellar eVscope telescope last year (see “CES 2017: Gadget Finds on the CES Show Floor, Days 3 and 4,” 11 January 2017), because an automated motorized telescope that optionally overlays augmented reality data so what you see matches processed NASA images is just damned cool.
+Unistellar eVscope Augmented Telescope -- I was psyched about the Unistellar eVscope telescope last year (see “CES 2017: Gadget Finds on the CES Show Floor, Days 3 and 4,” 11 January 2017), because an automated motorized telescope that optionally overlays augmented reality data so what you see matches processed NASA images, is just damned cool.
 It’s still not shipping until early 2019, but presales begin in March 2018 for $1600 for this portable scope — it weighs 15.5 pounds (7 kg) including tripod.
 See the site for technical details about the telescope that I’m not qualified to explain.
 Unisteller has set up a nifty partnership with the SETI Institute to add objects to the database of what the eVscope can identify live, and to allow people to join in on crowdsourced science projects.

 Hushme Voice Privacy -- We would all like a technological cone of silence to keep our calls private and be courteous to others in public spaces.
 I just don’t think anyone is willing to look like Hannibal Lecter 2049 to do it.
 Apparently Hushme agrees; I’m using the booth photograph because their Web site shows product pictures, and a guy with one resting on his neck, but no one actually using one.
 And if “youngsters” (youngsters? really?) actually use this for fun, well, sign me up early for my AARP card, because I don’t understand kids today.
 If you’re not yet thoroughly dissuaded, the details: other people can hear you’re speaking, they just can’t tell what you’re saying.
 A combination of active sound cancellation and optional white noise makes your conversation less intrusive to others.
 Currently on Indiegogo for $189, but note the “estimated delivery date” of December 2017; neither my press materials nor my booth conversation indicated whether they’ve started shipping.

 Schluss Identity Privacy Platform -- As a guy who’s been into computer privacy issues since the 1980s, and who thinks we’ve been losing ground ever since, Schluss is my cup of tea.
 The plan: rather than leaving a data trail everywhere you go online and turning over tons of identity data permanently to every company you rub shoulders with, instead you use a Schluss identity.
 The Schluss platform lets you designate which parts of your personal data are open by default and which private information a particular company may access.
-The upside for the company is that you keep your identity information up-to-date (as it’s smart to do so, as outdated information is an identity theft risk), so they have a cost-free method of having your data as needed.
-The second upside: as Schluss grows, they want this privacy control model enacted in regulatory legislation such that Schluss-compliant companies would get regulatory approval “for free,” literally and figuratively.
+The upside for the company is that you keep your identity information up-to-date (it’s smart to do so, as outdated information is an identity theft risk), so they have a cost-free method of having your data as needed.
+The second upside: as Schluss grows, they want this privacy control model enacted in regulatory legislation, such that Schluss-compliant companies would get regulatory approval “for free,” literally and figuratively.
 Why trust Schluss?
 Because they don’t have customers, they have members; governance will be cooperative.
 (The Dutch founder used this term the way an American might say “nonprofit,” but I don’t know if that’s a legal designation.)
 Signing up members now, fees will be “minimal;” the initial aim is to make just enough profit to keep it going.

 Shleep Personal Sleep Plan -- As soon as CES ended, I started spending long stretches of quality time with my pillows, and really got my hotel money’s worth.
 For others who don’t get enough shuteye, there’s the Shleep personal sleep planner.
 (Another product that was a guaranteed booth visit on the basis of a great name.)
 Shleep is an app for iOS and Android that runs you through a questionnaire to come up with a personal sleep plan to get you better rested and sends you a daily 5-minute video on how to get better sleep.
 The first video is titled “Break up with your snooze button,” because while those extra twenty winks might feel like more sleep, you don’t get much benefit when you’re woken up every 9 minutes.
 Now available for $10 a month or $72 a year, with promotional pricing of an unspecified duration and a discount for early adopters.